Azure/Azure-Verified-Modules/docs/content/specs/terraform/_index.md

 3. `count`
 4. `for_each`

-blank lines will be used to separate them.
+Blank lines will be used to separate them.

 After them will be required arguments, optional arguments, all ranked in alphabetical order.